Changing the Game: Emerging Investment Opportunities in Youth Sports

 1. Pathways to Advancement

 Families increasingly view youth sports as a gateway to advancement, whether that means improving athletic performance, gaining exposure to higher levels of play, or pursuing collegiate opportunities.
 This aspiration-driven dynamic makes investment in youth sports feel less discretionary and more essential, with parents prioritizing spend that supports long-term outcomes for their children.
-Notably, the Aspen Institute’s 2025 Project Play survey found that U.S. “sports families” spent, on average, 46% more on their child’s main sport in 2024 than in 2019.
+Notably, the Aspen Institute’s 2025 Project Play survey found that US “sports families” spent, on average, 46% more on their child’s main sport in 2024 than in 2019.

 Opportunities for advancement are becoming more structured and data-driven.
 Beyond the traditional focus on college recruiting, families are turning to readiness programs, curated exposure opportunities, performance analytics, and athlete development portfolios.
 Demand is strong for platforms that deliver robust stat tracking, highlight reels, or verified scouting coverage, as well as tools that provide holistic support through training, nutrition, and mental conditioning resources.
 Collectively, these offerings expand the definition of “return on investment” in youth sports, blending athletic growth with future opportunity.